The ACE Project

 The Africa Higher Education Centers of Excellence for Development Impact (ACE Impact) is a regional higher education project supported by the World Bank and Agence française de développement (AFD).
 The project supports approximately 50 Centers of Excellence, Emerging Centers and Colleges of Engineering in 11 West African countries (and Djibouti).
 Centers address the regional development challenges through a focused programme of postgraduate education and applied research.

-Within DLI 7, there is an expectation that ACE Impact host institutions will pursue international institutional accreditation by the end of the ACE programme in 2024.
-QAA has developed a specific pathway towards International Quality Review for ACE Impact host institutions.
+Within DLI 4, there is an expectation that ACE Impact host institutions will pursue international programme accreditation by the end of the ACE programme in 2024.
+QAA has developed a specific pathway towards International Programme Accreditation for ACE Impact host institutions.